How 5G and Edge Computing Will Transform Your Network

 While the primary advantages come from relocating processing functions closer to where they’re actually needed, the network also benefits from a bandwidth perspective since the overall data traffic flowing to and from the network core is reduced.
 Since devices can still process data locally or through a nearby edge data center, edge computing networks are much more resilient.
 They have the flexibility to gather and process data in multiple locations should any part of the network go down.

 Even on their own, 5G and edge computing empower networks to do more for their customers.
 Now, let’s take a look at how they work together to drive digital transformation and deliver best-in-class network services.

 How do 5G and Edge Computing Work Together?

-As 5G infrastructure becomes more commonplace, edge data centers and IoT devices will be able to form localized processing areas that allow data to be generated, collected, and analyzed locally with minimal latency.
-The network edge, then, will no longer be an edge in the traditional sense, but rather a ring of interconnected 5G networks that make it easier to manage data and prioritize what information needs to be transmitted back to centralized servers.
+As 5G infrastructure becomes more commonplace, edge data centers and IoT devices will be able to form processing areas that allow data to be generated, collected, and analyzed locally with minimal latency.
+This means the network edge will no longer be an edge in the traditional sense, but rather a ring of interconnected 5G networks that makes it easier to manage data and prioritize what information needs to be transmitted back to centralized servers.

 Driving Digital Transformation with 5G and Edge Computing Architecture

 The one-two punch of 5G technology and edge computing framework will help companies to fundamentally transform the way they design and deliver their network services.
 Rather than designing their infrastructure from the inside out, the focus will shift to the edge where customers are located.
 Smaller, more versatile edge data centers will become a critical factor for organizations looking to create more responsive and dynamic networks that can empower their IoT strategies.